molds/molds/doc/README.txt

        "norm_tol" is valid for the Davidson algorithm only.
        This option means the max tolerance for the norm of the residual vectors.
        The default value of the "norm_tol" is 10**(-6.0).

+       "exciton_energies" should be set as "yes" or "no".
+       In the case "yes" is set, free exciton and exciton biding energies are calculated for each excited states.
+       The default value of the "exciton_energies" is "no".

        "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
        The default value of the "num_print_coefficients" is 1.